Computer battery buying tips

 Once you have received the battery, if it includes documentation for how to charge it for the first time, make sure to follow those instructions exactly.
-Otherwise it's recommended that you charge the battery for at least 24 hours before use.
+Otherwise, we recommend you charge the battery for at least 24 hours before use.

 See the battery recycling section for further information about properly recycling your old defective battery.

-The CMOS battery is used to store system information, such as the time and date, and should be replaced when receiving the error "System battery dead", if the computer does not keep the correct time or date, or if you are losing a dramatic amount of time over a period of time.
+The CMOS battery is used to store system information, such as the time and date.
+It should be replaced when receiving the error "System battery dead," if the computer does not keep the correct time or date, or if you experiencing dramatic time loss.

-Before replacing the CMOS battery, you need to know what battery the computer is using.
-This can be done either by opening the computer and locating the battery or through the motherboard or computer documentation.
-We suggest visiting a local Radio Shack or other electronics store if you've got the battery but can't identify it or to purchase a new battery.
+Before replacing the CMOS battery, you need to know what battery the computer uses.
+You can find this by opening the computer and locating the battery or through the motherboard or computer documentation.
+We suggest visiting a local Radio Shack or other electronics store if you've got the battery but can't identify it or purchase a new battery.

 Prices can vary depending on quantity of batteries, size, and the age of laptop.
 Below is a list of the most popular batteries and their price range in the U.S. Dollar.

 CMOS RTC battery: $2.00 to $20.00